microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 These additions, while effective, have the following drawbacks:

 * They increase the complexity of the core editing model
-- They lead to a set of operation that is not orthogonalized:
+- They lead to a set of operations that is not orthogonalized:

   - Insert, revive, and return seem to share some common traits, with revive and return being closer to each other.